CNURobotics/flexbe_turtlesim_demo/README.md

 <img src="img/data_flow_graph.png" alt="Data flowing into Rotation State." width="350">

-Now when the state is ran the turtle will rotate to the key value that was defined.
+Now when the state is executed the turtle will rotate to the key value that was defined.
 While this is great, it would be more useful being able to define an angle while a behavior is running.

 ## InputState